thomashamson/space-invaders/README.md

-# space-invaders
+# Space Invaders
-A space invaders game in pure JavaScript.
+> A space invaders game in pure JavaScript.